Bentley Family Trust Site, Tax Lots 201 and 203

 Significant areas of contaminated soil and groundwater have been found from those days gone by, caused by various leaks, spills and outdated disposal/storage practices of oil and hazardous wastes.
 Cleanup has allowed the area to be redeveloped with a mall and several large stores.
 An innovative collaborative process between multiple landowners has guided continued cleanup, even as the land became available for development.

 The Johansen Expressway, constructed in the late 1980s and early 1990s, now runs between the two lots.
-Gravel mining took place periodically on the 213-acre Tax Lot 203, from 1990 through 2002.
+Gravel mining took place periodically on the 213-acre former Tax Lot 203, from 1990 through 2002.
 Operators pumped significant quantities of groundwater from the pit areas in the summer of 1990.
-The significance of this act to the spread of contamination came to light only in the last several years.
+The significance of this act to the spread of contamination came to light during the mid-2000s.

 The two tax lots' general boundaries are noted on a Fairbanks borough aerial map.
 A larger version of the map appears below.
 (Source: Fairbanks North Star Borough, with DEC rendering)

-The Bentley Family Charitable Trust, now the "Bentley Beneficiaries Trust," has owned the lots, and the Union Bank of California as Co-Trustee of the trust has overseen site investigation.
+The Bentley Family Charitable Trust, later became the "Bentley Beneficiaries Trust," owned the former tax lots, and the Union Bank of California as Co-Trustee of the trust oversaw site investigations.
 DEC has provided regulatory oversight.
-In 2004, Alyeska Pipeline Service Company, as the operator of the old pipeline construction and storage yard, began to participate directly in the process to clean up the contaminant trichloroethylene (TCE) and the chemicals produced during its breakdown.
+In 2004, Alyeska Pipeline Service Company, as the operator of the old pipeline construction and storage yard, began to participate directly in the process to clean up the contaminant trichloroethylene (TCE) and the chemicals produced during its breakdown in the environment.

 To facilitate sale of the land, site investigations began in the late 1990s by the removal and cleanup of known underground storage tanks and injections wells.
 Soil and groundwater contamination was also detected at several locations.
-The contaminants are petroleum hydrocarbons such as diesel and chlorinated solvents such as TCE - a degreasing agent.
-A variety of chemicals have been detected which are typical components or degradation products of petroleum products, chlorinated solvents, or both.
+The contaminants are petroleum hydrocarbons (such as diesel) and chlorinated solvents (specifically, TCE - a degreasing agent).
+A variety of chemicals have also been detected which are typical components or degradation products of petroleum products, chlorinated solvents, or both.

 At the end of construction of the pipeline, scrap pipe, other metal and drums were stockpiled on Tax lot 201 for hauling south.
 Shown above the scrap piles is an Alaska Railroad train, The railroad tracks are at the southern boundary of the property.
 (DEC photo, late 1970s.)

-A plume of groundwater contamination originates at the source area and extends off Tax Lot 201 toward the west/southwest.
-The plume has also migrated northward to Tax Lot 203, approaching the ponds, and the Lemeta and Palace Court Subdivisions further to the west/southwest.
+A plume of groundwater contamination originates at the source area and extends off former Tax Lot 201 toward the west/southwest and the Lemeta and Palace Court Subdivisions.
 These subdivisions are a mixture of residential and commercial properties.
 A portion of the plume may also intercept a small section of Noyes Slough.

 Public Health and Environmental Concerns

-Visit the Agency for Toxic Substances and Disease Registry for more information on the health effects from exposure to TCE.
+The following link to the Agency for Toxic Substances and Disease Registry provides more information on the health effects from exposure to TCE: ATSDR Fact Sheet Trichloroethylene

 As contamination issues have been resolved, portions of Tax Lot 201 have been sold to a number of commercial establishments, such as Wal-Mart, seen beyond the intersection here.
 Other businesses are Home Depot, Fred Meyer, Lowe's, Chili's, a mall, several banks, (DEC photo, 2006)